ynotstartups/notes/notes/docker-in-action.md

 # Docker In Action

+## Question?

+- What does `PublishMode: ingress` mean in docker service?
+  - ingress handles traffics from outside of the docker swarm

 ## Page 158

 Docker layers are collections of the changes made in union file system layer + metadata/context.